Ready to shake the ground and boost the boom in your room?

 If your subwoofer requires a direct wire hookup to the receiver, you’ll want to make sure you’ll be able to hide the wires wherever you place the subwoofer.
 Wires lying across a floor are easy to step on and over time can damage the wire’s connection between your subwoofer and receiver.
 Plus, wires in the open can be a tripping hazard or a chew toy for your pet.
 (Remember National Lampoon’s Christmas Vacation? )

-If you're looking to go wireless, you should also consider our new wireless subwoofers, the Klipsch WA-2 Wireless Subwoofer Kit, and the all-new WA-3 Wireless Subwoofer that work with most Klipsch subwoofers!
+If you're looking to go wireless, you should also consider our new wireless subwoofers, the Klipsch WA-2 Wireless Subwoofer Kit, and the all-new WA-3 Wireless Subwoofer that works with most Klipsch subwoofers!

 2. Corners and walls